solo-io/gloo/docs/content/reference/cli/glooctl_install_knative.md

       --consul-root-key string     key prefix for for Consul key-value storage. (default "gloo") --consul-scheme string       URI scheme for the Consul server.
 Use with --use-consul (default "http") --consul-token string        Token is used to provide a per-request ACL token which overrides the agent's default token.
 Use with --use-consul
-      --create-namespace           Create the namespace to install gloo into (default true) -d, --dry-run                    Dump the raw installation yaml instead of applying it to kubernetes -f, --file string                Install Gloo from this Helm chart archive file rather than from a release -i, --interactive                use interactive mode
+  -i, --interactive                use interactive mode
-      --kubeconfig string          kubeconfig to use, if not standard one -n, --namespace string           namespace to install gloo into (default "gloo-system") --release-name string        helm release name (default "gloo") --use-consul                 use Consul Key-Value storage as the backend for reading and writing config (VirtualServices, Upstreams, and Proxies)
+      --kubeconfig string          kubeconfig to use, if not standard one --use-consul                 use Consul Key-Value storage as the backend for reading and writing config (VirtualServices, Upstreams, and Proxies)
-      --values strings             List of files with value overrides for the Gloo Helm chart, (e.g. --values file1,file2 or --values file1 --values file2)
   -v, --verbose                    If true, output from kubectl commands will print to stdout/stderr
-      --version string             version to install (e.g. 1.2.0, defaults to latest) --with-admin-console         install gloo and a read-only version of its admin console
 ```

 ### SEE ALSO